 Many things contribute to this, age being the most common.
 Caffeinated beverages (tea, colas, coffee), smoking and red wine are common culprits.
 Our genetic predisposition plays a part.
 Also, some medications, e.g. tetracycline, which will stain teeth for life if given to young children or pregnant women.
 Even fluoride, if ingested in excess, will cause patches of a whiter shade, or brownish areas.
-Sometimes an individual tooth becomes darker in color if it’s been traumatized somehow, such as in an accident, or if it’s had root canal treatment.
+Sometimes an individual tooth becomes darker if it’s been traumatized somehow, such as in an accident, or if it’s had root canal treatment.

 There are two ways that teeth whitening works: abrasion or bleaching.